 Chicharron

-In Inca times, quinoa was a highly valued food for children’s nutrition and also for the Inca army.
+In ancient Peru, for example, the Incas highly valued quinoa for children’s nutrition and also for the Inca army.
 The Incas and Aymaras recognized quinoa as a food of the gods, as it gave them energy.
-Currently, the tradition of preparing quinoa is deeply rooted in Cusco.
+Currently, the tradition of preparing quinoa is still in Cusco.

 “Quinoa Soup” contains meat, vegetables, and the main ingredient, quinoa.
 The result is a warm, substantial, and healthy soup that you must try during your stay here.